A Profession: A Historical Perspective

 1968 The AAPA (American Academy of Physician Assistants), the national professional organization was formed.

 1971 The AMA’s House of Delegates approved the Essentials of an Approved Educational Program for the Assistant to the Primary Care Physician.
-A set of standards for physician assistant programs.
+A set of standards for PA programs.

 1972 The Association of Physician Assistant Programs (APAP) was created.